 There is no acceptable justification for GMOs.
-There is already more than enough knowledge and technology for farmers to practice agriculture in ways that will feed the world's population, look after the planet, and support the well being of rural communities.
+There is already more than enough knowledge and technology for farmers to practice agriculture in ways that will feed the world's population, look after the planet, and support the wellbeing of rural communities.
 Who cares if these practices aren't profitable for big agribusiness?
 GMOs are obstacles that prevent us from moving in the right direction and we need to treat them as such.
-For GRAIN, the only possible position in support of pro-farmer ecological agriculture and in solidarity with the world's peoples, is a complete rejection of GMOs.
+The only possible position in support of pro-farmer, ecological agriculture and in solidarity with the world's peoples, is a complete rejection of GMOs.